LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

  3. RPC/Streaming/Bulk level

 SmartDeviceLink Protocol may also transfer arbitary data.
-So if application will not be required to implement and to use RPC for communication with SDL for some use cases.
+So application will not be required to implement and to use RPC for communication with SDL for some use cases.

 ## Motivation

+### Motivation for OEM producers
 SDL RPC Service (using MOBILE_API) is rather complicated and huge for support.
 Also it adds a lot of additional requirements for both OEM provider and application developer.

 OEM provider may need some custom communication with mobile application and RPC usage is too complicated and overloaded.
+Any modification of RPC service requires experience in SDL core.
+Any modification of RPC service add bit possibility of regression to existing open source SDL functionality.

+Adding additionnal custom service support with pluguble system will provide ability for seamless integration of proprietary features using SmartDeviceLink for OEM producers

+### Motivation for application developers

 SDL should provide ability to use only [SmartDeviceink Protocol](https://github.com/smartdevicelink/protocol_spec) as protocol for data transfer.